 In order to secure this loan, the District authorized the issuance of the Series 2015A Subordinate Lien Bonds.
 The proceeds of the loan were used in the construction of a new Sugar Creek Wastewater Treatment Plant.
-The balance of the loan at April 30, 2019 was \$18,099,575.
-Payments began March 2017 and continue through March 2036.
+Proceeds of the 2019 A and B General Obligation (Alternate Revenue Source) Project and Refunding Bonds were used to fully repay the loan during the current fiscal year.